AnyChart/docs.anychart.com/Gantt_Chart_NEW/Events.md

 ## Preventing Default Behavior

+To prevent the default behavior of the chart, use the {api:anychart.graphics.events.BrowserEvent#preventDefault}preventDefault(){api} (?) method.

+In the sample below,

 {sample :height 220}GANTT\_NEW\_Events\_04{sample}

 ```
+/* listen to the rowClick event
-/* prevent the default behavior of the chart
+and prevent the default behavior of the chart */
-on the rowClick event */
 chart.listen("rowClick", function (e) {
   e.preventDefault();
 });

+/* listen to the rowDblClick event
-/* prevent the default behavior of the chart
+and prevent the default behavior of the chart */
-on the rowDblClick event */
 chart.listen("rowDblClick", function (e) {
   e.preventDefault();
 });